Fransman lashes out at ANC’s ‘regime change forces’

 He also said he would not present his case at the party’s NDC but would rather petition the ANC National Executive Committee to decide on his fate.

-- Marius Fransman claims ANC disciplinary structures trying to sideline him – 'as it happened with Julius Malema'
+Marius Fransman claims ANC disciplinary structures trying to sideline him – 'as it happened with Julius Malema' Suspended African National Congress provincial leader Marius Fransman claims his disciplinary hearing is being used to sideline him ahead of the party’s national conference – as it happened to Julius Malema.

 In a statement sent to TimesLIVE on Friday‚ Fransman reacted to the latest decision by the NDC.